 In addition, you will be given a working knowledge of how to organize an editing room and operate the various tools that you need to make your editing decisions.
-The bulk of your hands-on editing tutoring will be given by Reine-Claire Dousarkissian during her optional Thursday evening Labs (which are designed for CTPR 535 and more of which below), along with the tutorials on lynda.com (available at http://itservices.usc.edu/lynda).
-These Lab classes, which you'd probably pay a metric crap ton for on the outside, will build your understanding of the various tools you will be working with, build assistant editor skills and provide you with an alternative to online learning.
+The bulk of your hands-on editing tutoring will be given by Reine-Claire Dousarkissian during her required Thursday evening Labs (more of which below), along with the tutorials on lynda.com (available at http://itservices.usc.edu/lynda).
 You will start out in these Lab classes learning all of the technical aspects that you will need for this class.
 As the semester continues you will begin to learn skills that may take you beyond what you do in this class, but are essential if you are to work in any capacity in an editing room today.